SeaDream II Entertainment

 SeaDream II Spa & Fitness

-The ship, like its twin sister, has a retractable marina that offers banana boat rides, jet skis, dinghies and windsurf boards.
-We had quite rough seas on our cruise, so it was only lowered once, and we missed it, as we were ashore.
+The ship, like its twin sister, has a retractable marina that offers banana boat rides, dinghies, water-skiing, and standup paddleboards.
+We had quite rough seas on our cruise, so it was only lowered once, and we missed it while we were ashore.

 SeaDream II also carries a fleet of mountain bikes, which are free to use on a first-come, first-served basis.
-Our captain, Terje Willassen, was a keen cyclist, and I noticed one flashy-looking bike tied up by the bridge, labelled "Captain's bike."
-He would sometimes accompany guests on cycle trips.
-There's a golf simulator, too, which is free to use.
+Our captain, Terje Willassen, was a keen cyclist, and we noticed one flashy-looking bike tied up by the bridge, labeled "Captain's bike."
+He would sometimes accompany passengers on cycle trips.
+A golf simulator on Deck 6, complete with 30 signature golf courses, is free to use.

 The Segway Human Transporters, which were a gimmicky feature of the line when it launched, have gone.
 Apparently, there weren't enough places in ports to use them.